Nameless236/TechNova/README.md

 - A responsive user interface built with **Bootstrap 5**.
 - Practical implementation of database migrations, routing, and Blade templates.

-The project was created as part of coursework for the subject **VAII** to showcase proficiency in modern web development tools and frameworks.
+The project was created as part of semester work for the subject **VAII** to showcase proficiency in modern web development tools and frameworks.

 ---

 ## **Features**

 - **User Authentication**: Includes registration, login, email verification, and password reset.
-- **Dynamic Content Management**: Easily customizable pages for "About Us," "Programs," and "Testimonials."
+- **Dynamic Content Management**: Easily customizable pages for "Programs," and "Forum."
 - **Responsive Design**: Fully optimized for desktops, tablets, and mobile devices using Bootstrap.
-- **Testimonials Section**: Displays feedback from users in a visually appealing layout.
-- **Customizable Routes**: Redirects tailored to specific user actions (e.g., post-registration).

 ---